This article is part of a larger series on POS Systems.

 - Lightspeed Delivery: This built-in module manages all of your third-party orders from a central dashboard.
 No need to juggle individual tablets.

-- Lightspeed Order-Ahead: A mobile web app supports direct online ordering via any web-enabled device.
+- Lightspeed Order Anywhere: A mobile web app supports direct online ordering via any web-enabled device.

 Lightspeed offers two distinct options to support digital ordering and delivery management.
 The first module, Lightspeed Delivery, streamlines a restaurant’s relationship with third-party delivery platforms.
-To manage in-house delivery, you want the Lightspeed Order Ahead module.
-Both are offered as Premium add-ons, with pricing that starts at $39 per month.
+Lightspeed handles online and mobile ordering via its Order Anywhere tool.
+Both modules are offered as add-ons to the restaurant POS, with pricing that is currently not publicly listed.
+Though previous versions of these two tools started at $39 per month.

-Lightspeed Delivery lessens the headache of working with third-party delivery platforms.
-This allows orders from third-party delivery platforms to be added directly into your POS order stream.
-Lightspeed Delivery can also create a separate delivery menu with delivery-only pricing so that you can manage all of your third-party menus from a central dashboard and set hours for accepting delivery-platform orders.
+Lightspeed Delivery operates via third-party online ordering aggregator Deliverect.
+This module directs orders from third-party delivery platforms into your POS order stream.
+With Lightspeed Delivery, you can also create a separate delivery menu with delivery-only pricing that you can manage from a central dashboard.
+Updating this menu will update your menus across any integrated third-party delivery platform that you partner with.

 - Flexible enrollment: Enroll customers via POS pop-up prompts or by scannable receipt QR code.

-Lightspeed’s Loyalty features are dynamic, with features that help you reward returning customers and target your promotions to their interests.
-The Loyalty module is a Premium add-on with pricing starting at $39 per month.
-With that, you gain the ability to sort your customers into custom groups based on their purchases, dining frequency, birthday month, or anything you choose.
-If you want to create a group of customers who drink bourbon, then email them an invitation to a bourbon tasting, as Lightspeed Loyalty has all the tools you may need.
+Lightspeed’s Loyalty features are included in Plus, Pro, and Enterprise subscriptions.
+Essentials users can add the module for a custom-quoted price (previous versions were offered at $39 per month).
+The module’s robust features help you reward returning customers and target your promotions to their interests.
+You can sort your customers into custom groups based on their purchases, dining frequency, birthday month, or anything you choose.
+For example, you can create a group of customers who drink bourbon and then email them an invitation to a bourbon tasting; Lightspeed Loyalty has all the tools you may need.

-Choose how you want to reward guests who reach certain milestones by offering a promotional item or a dollar or percentage discount.
+Choose how you want to reward guests who reach certain milestones—by offering a promotional item or a dollar or percentage discount.
+Alternatively, you can offer a specific menu item like a free coffee or dessert.
+Rewards can be offered to specific customer groups or offered to all loyalty customers.
 You can also accept rewards points as a form of payment if you like.

 Lightspeed Restaurant Ease of Use